Please, always be mindful of and respectful to others.

 Take care of yourself and others.
 Be responsible and have fun!

 - Enforcement is provided by the Wisconsin Department of Natural Resources Conservation Wardens and the Town of Oconomowoc Police Department.
-The current wardens assigned to Lac La Belle are: Drew Starch @ 262-753-3008 and Steven Sanidas @ 262-574-2183.
 If you see something happening that shouldn’t be, report it.
-Infractions are investigated after the fact if you leave information in a voice mail message.
+The DNR’s 24 hour hotline can be reached at 800-847-9367 (800-TIP-WDNR).
 Any identifying characteristics about the boat or people is considered helpful.

 - The Town of Oconomowoc Police and City of Oconomowoc Police patrol the lake at random times throughout the boating season and also provide enforcement and safety information to lake enthusiasts.
 If you see something that should be reported, please dial 911 for all emergencies.